-Finally, we must observe that the physical application of the continuity equation for the magnetic field, in fact, theoretically describes a shape of field lines as an analogy to fluid flowing.
-The very ability of direct induction generated by simply moving the wires in an idealized homogeneous field does not logically results from it, anyway.
-It only mathematically well-corresponds with the equivalency of the surface integral.
-For example, analogy of Biot-Savart law that describes movement of electric charge in homogeneous magnetic field is used also for electrically neutral conductor – which is not exactly straightforward logical path.
-The only class of experiments, where is an objectively noticeable effect of the wire movement in the constant magnetic field, is based on FHG and even better on PHG, where there are no brushes.
-It is the only class of experiments that can objectively verify the validity of Maxwell’s equations.
-The reason is plain: We know how to simulate only a homogeneous radials of magnetic field.
-All other experiments are based on non-homogeneous fields and their theoretical conformity with the practically measurable electrodynamics is achieved using various electromagnetic constants in the form of e.g. permeability of the environment.
-It could thus lead to a false physical conception about the induction emergence.
+We can conclude that the physical application of the continuity equation to a magnetic field actually only describes the theoretical course of flux lines as an analogy with liquid flow.
+However, this description does not imply, in logical terms, the ability of direct induction caused by mere movement of the wire in an idealised homogeneous field.
+It just corresponds, in mathematical terms, with the equivalence of the surface integral.
+For example, the analogy of the Biot–Savart Law, which describes the movement of an electrical charge in a homogeneous magnetic field, is also applied to an electrically neutral conductor - which is indeed not a direct logical method.
+The only class of experiments, where the consequences of the movement of a conductor in an invariable magnetic field is objectively measurable, is based on PHG, which does not include any brushes.
+(FHG-based experiments are disputable, as the brushes can have a physical impact on the process.)
+It is the only experimental class which can objectively prove the validity of Maxwell's equations.
+The reason is simple: we are only able to simulate homogeneous radials of the magnetic field.
+All other experiments are based on heterogeneous fields.
+Theoretical accordance with practically measureable electro-dynamics is achieved using various electromagnetic constants e.g. in the form of environmental permeability.
+This could lead to a false physical notion of induction occurrence.